Sunday School, Small Groups, and Online Groups

 Events

 Typically events are statewide, regional, or associational.
 Events may include a statewide tour where content is delivered to multiple locations.
-An example of an event is EQUIP which provides training in a dozen ministry areas to ten locations across Kentucky.
+An example of an event is EQUIP which provides training in a dozen ministry areas to multiple locations across Kentucky.

 Blog